Atmospheric railway: Samuda's treatise

-A patent
+Patent

 In April 1844, Jacob and Joseph Samuda took out a patent for their system.
 Soon after this, Joseph Samuda died and it was left to his brother Jacob to continue the work.
 The patent was in three parts: the first describing the atmospheric pipe and piston system, the second describing how in areas of plentiful water supply, the vacuum might be created by using tanks of water at differing levels; and the third section dealt with level crossings of an atmospheric railway.

 Dalkey Atmospheric Railway

-The Dublin and Kingstown Railway opened in 1834 connecting the port of Dún Laoghaire (then called Kingstown) to Dublin; it was a standard gauge line.
+The Dublin and Kingstown Railway opened in 1834 connecting the port of Dún Laoghaire (then called Kingstown) to Dublin, Ireland; it was a standard gauge line.
 In 1840, it was desired to extend the line to Dalkey, a distance of about two miles.
 A horse tramway on the route was acquired and converted: it had been used to bring stone from a quarry for the construction of the harbour.
 It was steeply graded (at 1 in 115 with a 440-yard stretch of 1 in 57) and heavily curved, the sharpest being 570 yards radius.
 This presented significant difficulties to the locomotives then in use.
 The treasurer of the company, James Pim, was visiting London and hearing of Samuda's project he viewed it.
 He considered it to be perfect for the requirements of his company, and after petitioning government for a loan of £26,000, it was agreed to install it on the Dalkey line.
 Thus became the Dalkey Atmospheric Railway.

 A 15-inch traction pipe was used, with a single pumping station at Dalkey, at the upper end of the 2,400-yard run.
 The engine created 110 ihp and had a flywheel of 36 feet diameter.
 Five minutes before the scheduled departure of a train from Kingstown, the pumping engine started work, creating a 15-inch vacuum in two minutes.
 The train was pushed manually to the position where the piston entered the pipe, and the train was held on the brakes until it was ready to start.
 When that time came, the brakes were released and the train moved off.
 (The electric telegraph was later installed, obviating reliance on the timetable for engine operation.)

 On 17 August 1843, the tube was exhausted for the first time, and the following day a trial run was made.
 On Saturday 19 August, the line was opened to the public.
 In service, a typical speed of 30 mph was attained; return to Kingstown was by gravitation down the gradient, and slower.
 By March 1844, 35 train movements operated daily, and 4,500 passengers a week travelled on the line, mostly simply for the novelty.